Skip to main content

 The bottom line

 Key Mounjaro (tirzepatide) drug interactions include insulin, sulfonylureas, and glinides.
 Taking them together can cause your blood glucose (sugar) to drop too low.
+Certain supplements, such as ginseng and chromium, can also cause blood sugar changes when combined with Mounjaro.
 Mounjaro can also make birth control pills less effective and may affect how your body absorbs other oral medications.

-You shouldn’t take Mounjaro with other medications that work similarly to it, such as Ozempic (semaglutide) or Victoza (liraglutide).
+You shouldn’t pair Mounjaro with other medications that work similarly to it, such as Ozempic (semaglutide) or Victoza (liraglutide).
 Combining them raises the risk of side effects, such as nausea and diarrhea.

-Contact your endocrinologist if you have any questions about potential Mounjaro drug interactions.
+Contact your prescriber if you have any questions about potential Mounjaro interactions.
 They can adjust your medication dosages if needed and help you limit interactions.

 why trust our exports reliability shield